hypnopotamus/DouglasDynamics.AzureEntraSSO/README.md

 They can be executed with `npm t` or with the playwright vscode plugin.
 Use `npm run test:ui` to open the playwright UI in order to see the test snapshots of browser state

 if the aspire project is not started these tests will attempt to start it.
-If it is already running they will test against the already running instance.
+If it is already running they will test against the already running instance (useful to know for debugging backend behavior during E2E testing).

 ## Documentation